Skip to main content

 Planet Press melting glaciers.pdf (PDF document, 1.0 MB)

-This is a kids' version of the EGU article: 'Unprecedented glacier melting in the Andes blamed on climate change'.
+This is a kids' version of the EGU article: 'Climate change causing glaciers to melt'.
 It was written by Jane Robb and reviewed for scientific content by Lucy Clarke and Kathryn Adamson and for educational content by Phil Smith.

 All English-language Planet Press releases are carefully edited, reviewed and proofed, by scientists, educators and EGU staff.
 Please note that once translated, Planet Press releases receive no further checks from EGU staff.
 For this reason, we cannot guarantee their accuracy, though we trust the quality of our voluntary translators and are grateful for their work.